Q. Why elementary education? How did you get on this path?

 Q. Sounds like faculty helped shape your experience.

 A. Honestly, every staff or professor that I ran into.
 They look at you as a person that you are, and I really do appreciate that.
 They want to know what kind of story you have and what makes you, you.
 And I mean that goes from the top: President Miller to the lady who cleans Memorial.
 I mean, President Miller at a basketball game will walk up to my parents and say, “Oh, Harrison is a great guy.”
 It’s just the little things like that that you really do appreciate.
 A president of a school usually, he could overlook all the students– oh okay.
 Well, they’re just playing and they want you to go to class and everything, but it seemed like they really do care.
 I mean, Clayton Russell for example.
 One of the best guys I ever met and he’s probably the biggest impact that I can remember education having on me.
 It’s just really genuine here.

-A. He wrote an essay, “Be the Difference, that Makes a Difference,” and talked about how can you make a impact within your community or wherever you are, honestly.
+A. He wrote an essay, “Be the Difference, that Makes a Difference,” and talked about how can you make an impact within your community or wherever you are, honestly.
 And so I wanted to make a presentation of me being in Ashland and take it back to my community in the Minneapolis and Twin Cities area.
-And share it with kids who are like myself and showing them that a person from whatever circumstances, a person who looks like them can go to college and be successful and enjoy it while experiencing the things in life.
+And share it with kids who are like me and showing them that a person from whatever circumstances, a person who looks like them can go to college and be successful and enjoy it while experiencing the things in life.
 And so I can only appreciate Clayton Russell’s essay.
 He says that I was the person to make the difference back home to the few students that I did reach, but honestly, Clayton Russell was the one to make a difference in my life.
 And so, basically planning to see what that means and we just branched it out from there.

 Q. What is about working with young people.